evennia/evennia/docs/latest/_sources/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Characters.md.txt

     # tests for other methods ...

 ```
 If you followed the previous lessons, these tests should look familiar.
-Consider adding
-tests for other methods as practice.
+Consider adding  tests for other methods as practice.
 Refer to previous lessons for details.

 For running the tests you do:

-     evennia test --settings settings.py .evadventure.tests.test_character
+     evennia test --settings settings.py .evadventure.tests.test_characters

 ## About races and classes

 _Knave_ doesn't have any D&D-style _classes_ (like Thief, Fighter etc).
-It also does not bother with
-_races_ (like dwarves, elves etc).
-This makes the tutorial shorter, but you may ask yourself how you'd
-add these functions.
+It also does not bother with  _races_ (like dwarves, elves etc).
+This makes the tutorial shorter, but you may ask yourself how you'd  add these functions.

-In the framework we have sketched out for _Knave_, it would be simple - you'd add your race/class as
-an Attribute on your Character:
+In the framework we have sketched out for _Knave_, it would be simple - you'd add your race/class as  an Attribute on your Character:

 ```python
 # mygame/evadventure/characters.py